MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/manage-personal-data.md

 To delete personal data in document tracking logs, administration logs, or usage logs for the Azure Rights Management service, use the following section to raise a request with Microsoft Support.

-To delete personal data stored locally on computers, use any standard Windows tools.
+To delete personal data stored locally on computers, use any standard Windows tools to delete the files or personal data within the files.

 ### To delete personal data with Microsoft Support